unRob/milpa/.milpa/docs/milpa/support.md

 `milpa` is currently alpha software.
 This means that while I've personally tested it for over a year:

 - test coverage is pretty lacking,
-- the command spec and script environment is subject to change, and
+- the command spec and script environment is subject to change, and,
-- there's **no guarantee of stability** of any internal command or utility
+- there's **no guarantee of stability** of any internal command or utility.

 ## ℹ️ Requesting help